kasun-fernando/personal-webpage/_pages/teaching.md

 title: Teaching
 permalink: /Teaching/
 ---
 Apart from research, I am passionate about disseminating mathematical knowledge to future generations.
-Since how mathematics is taught plays a significant role in determining how students perceive it, math education has far-reaching consequences to the survival and development of mathematics as a scientific discipline.
+Since how mathematics is taught plays a significant role in determining how students perceive it, math education has far-reaching consequences for the survival and development of mathematics as a scientific discipline.
 That is why I have the following objectives as an educator:
 - Communicating mathematical concepts clearly along with applications,
-- Nurturing creativity and mathematical talent of students,
+- Nurturing the creativity and mathematical talent of students,
 - Creating an inclusive classroom environment for all students,
 - Fostering independence and critical thinking capabilities, and
 - Motivating and guiding students to realise their goals.